-Are you in need of information about sponsoring and adopting gorillas in Uganda, Congo and Rwanda?
+How to Sponsor and Adopt a Gorilla, Are you in need of information about sponsoring and adopting gorillas in Uganda, Congo, and Rwanda?
 Safari Vacations and Travel Services has all the information in this article.
 Gorillas are the most exciting primates.
-There are two main species of gorillas – The Eastern and Western gorilla.
+There are two main species of gorillas – The Eastern and Western gorillas.
 The Eastern Gorilla is further divided into the Mountain gorilla and the Eastern lowland gorilla.

-Through the adoption of the mountain gorillas a reasonable number of organizations have pulled together resources to help protect the gorillas.
-Some of the international gorilla conservation organizations include the Gorilla Doctors, Dian Fossey Gorilla Fund international, the mountain Gorilla Conservation Fund, International Gorilla Conservation program and Conservation through Public Health.
-They all work closely with local government authorities to protect the primates through community sensitization, offering veterinary services, building infrastructure, organizing censuses and carrying out research.
+How to Sponsor and Adopt a Gorilla, Through the adoption of the mountain gorillas, a reasonable number of organizations have pulled together resources to help protect the gorillas.
+Some of the international gorilla conservation organizations include the Gorilla Doctors, Dian Fossey Gorilla Fund International, the Mountain Gorilla Conservation Fund, the International Gorilla Conservation Program, and Conservation through Public Health.
+They all work closely with local government authorities to protect the primates through community sensitization, offering veterinary services, building infrastructure, organizing censuses, and carrying out research.

-The Senkwekwe Centre in the Democratic Republic of Congo is an excellent example of a great gorilla conservation initiatives in Africa.
-The Centre confiscates orphaned gorillas from animal traffickers and poachers and takes them to the extensive care facility for proper monitoring by the Gorilla Doctors.
+The Senkwekwe Centre in the Democratic Republic of Congo is an excellent example of a great gorilla conservation initiative in Africa.
+The Centre confiscates orphaned gorillas from animal traffickers and poachers and takes them to an extensive care facility for proper monitoring by the Gorilla Doctors.

 The Senkwekwe Centre is the only mountain gorilla orphanage in the world.
 Most of the young gorillas arrive when they are traumatized not only because of the poor conditions they are found in but also as a result of watching most of their family members and parents killed.
 Some arrive at the Centre with bullet or snare wounds while others arrive malnourished.

 Donors shouldn’t expect a reward for sponsoring a gorilla.
-The only true reward is knowing that you have made your contribution to the protection and conservation of one of man’s closest relatives.
-That side, most organizations that accept donations usually have package for sponsors.
-Most offer certificates, information about the gorilla you are sponsoring, photos and a thank you letter.
+However, the only true reward is knowing that you have made your contribution to the protection and conservation of one of man’s closest relatives.
+On the other hand, most organizations that accept donations usually have packages for sponsors.
+For instance, most offer certificates, information about the gorilla you are sponsoring, photos, and a thank you letter.
 If you are sponsoring a gorilla in a zoo, you might have your names displayed.

-Adopting a gorilla is important because it allows individuals to partner with organizations in protecting the endangered primates.
-Gorilla conservation is more effective when individuals join hands with organizations for the same goal of eliminating poaching, illegal animal trafficking and habitat loss.
+How to Sponsor and Adopt a Gorilla, Adopting a gorilla is important because it allows individuals to partner with organizations in protecting the endangered primates.
+Gorilla conservation is more effective when individuals join hands with organizations for the same goal of eliminating poaching, illegal animal trafficking, and habitat loss.
 The number of mountain gorillas has now risen to slightly over 1,000 individuals.
 This is a result of the tireless work of gorilla conservation organizations and government agencies.
 These organizations receive funding from both government and individual donors.
-By donating to organizations like the Dian Fossey Foundation, Senkwekwe Centre or the Gorilla Doctors, you help ensure that gorilla numbers remain high and that they are always protected.
-Donations and sponsoring individual gorillas helps ensure that they receive the best possible care.
+By supporting organizations like the Dian Fossey Foundation, Senkwekwe Centre, or the Gorilla Doctors, you can help ensure the protection and growth of gorilla populations.
+Donations and sponsoring individual gorillas help ensure that they receive the best possible care.